TIMELINE-Phone hacking scandal hits News Corp

 July 5 - News International says new information has been

 given to police.
-The BBC says it related to emails appearing to
+The BBC says it relates to emails appearing to

 show payments were made to police for information and were